phoenix125/7dtdServerUpdateUtility/readme.txt

 ----------
  FEATURES
 ----------
+- OK to use with most other server managers: Use this tool to install and maintain the server and use your other tools to manage game play features.
 - Automatically download and install a new 7 Days To Die Dedicated Server: No need to do it manually.
 - Automatically keeps server updated.
-- Announce server updates and restarts on Discord, Twitch, and MCRCON.
+- Announce server updates and restarts in game, on Discord, Twitch, and MCRCON.
 - Works with both STABLE and EXPERIMENTAL versions.
 - Optionally automatically add version (ex: Alpha 17 (b240)) to server name with each update, so that users can quickly identify that you are running the latest version.
 - Optionally automatically rename GameName to current version (ex: Alpha 17 b240) with each update, therefore saving old world while creating new world (aka: SERVER WIPE).